tonym128/tonym128.github.io/_posts/2023-08-20-its-storytime.markdown

 ![](/images/study-opt.jpg)
 {: refdef}

 The TinyStories LLM was fun to play with and see it running on a Pi 4 in under a minute for a story.
-The text to speech engine, Piper, also runs just as fast, so all out this could produce a massive amount of stories a day, but I think the value 2 to 4 a day, make it's into something I will be happy to have in my Podcast feed.
+The text to speech engine, Piper, also runs just as fast, so all out this could produce a massive amount of stories a day, but I think the value 2 to 4 a day, make its into something I will be happy to have in my Podcast feed.

 Hosting a podcast, was an interesting experience, it was all new to me.
-Seeing all the service providers for putting up a Podcast and their fees was something I wasn't aware of, having the host the files yourself was something I imagined, but all this infrastructure and paid services for the privledge was something I was unware of.
+Seeing all the service providers for putting up a Podcast and their fees was something I wasn't aware of, having the host the files yourself was something I imagined, but all this infrastructure and paid services for the privilege was something I was unware of.

-Piper is already a big part of my HomeAssitant setup and it was great to get it running locally and independantly for my own project.
+Piper is already a big part of my HomeAssitant setup and it was great to get it running locally and independently for my own project.

 <a name="where">